UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn Performance Insights

-- The Huskies outscore opponents by 13.8 points per game (scoring 78.5 points per game to rank 31st in college basketball while allowing 64.7 per outing to rank 38th in college basketball) and have a +482 scoring differential overall.
+- The Huskies have a +482 scoring differential, topping opponents by 13.8 points per game.
+They're putting up 78.5 points per game to rank 30th in college basketball and are giving up 64.7 per contest to rank 38th in college basketball.

-- The 36 rebounds per game UConn averages rank 12th in college basketball, and are 10 more than the 26 its opponents grab per outing.
+- UConn is 12th in the nation at 36 rebounds per game.
+That's 10 more than the 26 its opponents average.

 - UConn connects on 9.1 three-pointers per game (30th in college basketball), 4.1 more than its opponents (5).